MAX Blue Line: Early planning and delays

 As planning continued on the route between Portland and 185th Avenue, alternative routes through Beaverton included alignments along the Sunset Highway (U.S. 26), the BN right-of-way, and the Tualatin Valley Highway (TV Highway).
 A consultant recommended the BN alternative to TriMet in December 1988, and the agency's board ultimately selected that recommendation.
 The terminus station would have been along the BN right-of-way near 185th Avenue and Baseline Road.
 Meanwhile, the Portland City Council formed an advisory committee to determine whether the route through downtown should extend west from 11th Avenue on Southwest Morrison and Yamhill streets or run through the Portland Transit Mall on 5th and 6th avenues.
 The locally preferred alternative ultimately adopted a continuation of MAX along Morrison and Yamhill streets.

-The efforts of Huffman and others regarding the proposed Hillsboro extension led to a supplemental study in April 1993, which evaluated options to extend the westside light rail project, among other mode alternatives, to the Washington County Fairplex or downtown Hillsboro.
+The efforts of Huffman and others regarding the proposed Hillsboro extension led to a supplemental study in April 1993, which evaluated options to extend the westside light rail project, among other mode alternatives, to the Westside Commons or downtown Hillsboro.
 Alternative routes up to downtown Hillsboro included the abandoned BN segment from 185th Avenue to 10th Avenue, Baseline and Cornell roads, and TV Highway.
 In July of that year, TriMet approved an extension of the initial 11.5 mi light rail line, 6.2 mi farther west to downtown Hillsboro using the abandoned BN route.
 This brought the project's new total distance to 17.7 mi (some sources say 17.5 km).
 At the time, the line was scheduled to open as far as 185th Avenue in September 1997, and downtown Hillsboro by the end of 1998.